Graciekan21/easybible/README.md

 ---

+Please refer to [TESTING.md](TESTING.md) file for all testing that was conducted.

 ### Solved Bu gs
 | No | Bug | How I solved the issue |
 | :--- | :--- | :--- |